ArchiveBox/abx-dl/README.md

 ---

+*Ever wish you could `yt-dlp`, `gallery-dl`, `wget`, `curl`, `chrome --screenshot/--pdf`, etc. all in one command?.*

-`abx-dl` is a CLI tool for downloading URLs.
-It can autodetect and fetch a wide variety of content using a wide variety of [extractors](#all-outputs).
+`abx-dl` is an all-in-one CLI tool for downloading URLs "by any means necessary".
+It intelligently autodetects and pulls a wide variety of content types from any URLs you feed it.

 It's useful for scraping, downloading, OSINT, digital preservation, and more.

-*Ever wish you could `yt-dlp`, `gallery-dl`, `wget`, `curl`, `chrome --screenshot/--pdf`, etc. all in one command?.*

 🍜 `abx-dl` can save all of this and more:
 - HTML, JS, CSS, images, etc. rendered with a headless browser